graycenw/website/content/podcast/37ZincBacon/index.md

 ---
 title: "37: Zinc-fortified bacon"
-summary: "information transfer, bacteria-cow hybrids and the effects of mouthwash on our blood pressure.
+summary: "Information transfer, bacteria-cow hybrids and the effects of mouthwash on our blood pressure.
 Interview with biochemist Kelsie Anson."

 tags:
 - podcasting